coreboot/coreboot/Documentation/infrastructure/builders.md

 # Set the port used on your machine to connect to jenkins.
 export COREBOOT_JENKINS_PORT=49151

-# Set the revision of the container from docker hub
+# Set the revision of the container from [docker hub](https://hub.docker.com/repository/docker/coreboot/coreboot-sdk)
-export DOCKER_COMMIT=65718760fa
+export DOCKER_COMMIT=2021-09-23_b0d87f753c

 # Set the location of where the jenkins cache directory will be.
 export COREBOOT_JENKINS_CACHE_DIR="/srv/docker/coreboot-builder/cache"